astronomer/docs/astro/cli/authenticate-to-clouds.md

     AZURE_CONFIG_DIR=/usr/local/airflow/.azure:ro
     ```

-When you run Airflow locally, all Azure connections without defined credentials now automatically fall back to your user credentials when connecting to Azure.
+When you run Airflow locally, all Azure connections without defined credentials automatically fall back to your user credentials when connecting to Azure.
+Airflow applies and overrides user credentials for Azure connections in the following order:

+- Mounted user credentials in `/~/.azure`.
+- Configurations in `azure_client_id`, `azure_tenant_id`, and `azure_client_secret`.
+- An explicit username & password provided in the connection.

+For example, if you completed the configuration in this document and then created a new AWS connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/.aws/config`.

 </TabItem>
 </Tabs>